"Recovery means finding meaning and purpose in life that goes beyond a psychiatric diagnosis..." Bill Anthony, Founder

 - partnering and full involvement of individuals with psychiatric conditions in all aspects of our work

 - hope or a belief in the inherent possibility of growth

 Over the last 40 years, the Center has helped to shift the paradigm in mental health services to a recovery orientation.

 All interested individuals must meet the following requirements to be enrolled in the Recovery Education Program:

-- Complete a Recovery Center Student Application, including a Medical & Psychiatric Information Form, and email (strongly preferred) or fax it to James Fernandes at (617) 353-7700.
-After he has received your application, he will contact you to arrange a brief interview and a tour of our center.
+- Complete a Recovery Center Student Application, including a Medical & Psychiatric Information Form, and email (strongly preferred) or fax it to (617) 353-7700.
+After we received your application, we will contact you to arrange a brief interview and a tour of our center.